nextflow-io/website/content/blog/2021/configure-git-repositories-with-nextflow.md

 nextflow run https://github.com/nextflow-io/hello
 ```

-However to allow Nextflow to access private repositories you will need to specifiy
+However to allow Nextflow to access private repositories you will need to specify
 the repository credentials, and the server hostname in the case of self-managed
 Git server installations.